Onge: Genetics

 A study by Reich et al. (2009) found that while the Onge are distantly related to modern South Asians, they have none of the admixture from Neolithic Iranian farmers or steppe pastoralists which is widespread on the mainland.
 From this, they conclude that the Onge are solely descended from one of the ancient populations which contributed to the genetics of modern Indians.
 According to Chaubey and Endicott (2013), overall, the Andamanese are more closely related to Southeast Asians and East Asians than they are to present-day South Asians.
 According to Yelmen et al. 2019, the non-West Eurasian part extracted from South Asian samples, especially from certain South Indian tribal groups, are a better proxy for Ancient Ancestral South Asian (AASI) ancestry than the Andamanese Onge are.
 There is also evidence of deep divergence between the AASI lineage and the ancestry found in present Onge.
-According to a 2023 study, Great Andamanese are found to be ancestral to the Onge and Jarawa groups.

-The Onge's physical similarities with indigenous African groups are also reflective of adaptation to tropical rainforests and convergent evolution rather than shared ancestry.
+The Onge's physical similarities with indigenous African groups are reflective of adaptation to tropical rainforests and convergent evolution rather than shared ancestry.

 The Onge population is consistently declining and infant mortality rate is very high.
-Several physiological parameters such as ABO, Rh blood group, blood pressure, SGOT, SGPT and total protein level, Hepatitis B surface antigen, VDRL and some genetic markers have been conducted.
+Several physiological parameters such as ABO, Rh blood group, blood pressure, SGOT, SGPT and total protein level, hepatitis B surface antigen, VDRL and some genetic markers have been studied.
 The results of blood pressure, cholesterol level and liver enzyme test do not show any abnormality.
-However, the incidence of HbsAg is found to be very high that might have affected their fertility.
+However, the incidence of HBsAg is found to be very high that might have affected their fertility.

 Analysis of paternal lineages indicates that all Onge carry the Y-DNA Haplogroup D, widespread in East Asia and less in Central Asia.
 Maternally, the Onge also exclusively belong to the M clade, bearing the M2 and M4 subclades, commonly found in Asia.

-The immunoglobulin levels (G,M and A) have been studied and found to be quite high compare to other Indian and world populations.
+The immunoglobulin levels (G, M and A) have been studied and found to be quite high compare to other Indian and world populations.
 The increase level of immunoglobulins in the Onge might have resulted to frequent exposure to different kind of infections and diseases.